 This development creates a new regulatory environment for the human resource industry.

-Taking on more contingent workers reduces operational costs and eliminate the excessive cost in the field of recruitment.
+Taking on more contingent workers reduces operational costs and eliminates the excessive cost in the field of recruitment.

 This is particularly beneficial for small businesses as they can save on working capital requirements.
 In other words, this increases the profit margin for the company.